+Travelling through Vietnam with kids is surprisingly easy.
 You can tell that Vietnamese people live by the “it takes a village” ideal when it comes to children.
 Someone is always reaching out to pick up your child, or playing peek-a-boo with them.
 Don’t worry, nobody is trying to steal your baby!

 I travelled with my husband and young kids from Hanoi in the North, down to Phu Quoc Island in the South, stopping at various places in between.
-Below is some information on my experiences travelling in Vietnam with kids.

-MY BLOGS POSTS, ARTICLES AND PHOTOGRAPHS ON VIETNAM
+MY BLOGS POSTS ON VIETNAM with KIDS